tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Gauss

+### Q: Which of the following films was directed by Ivan Reitman, written by Gary Ross, featured Kevin Kline, and was released in 1993?
+- **Correct Answer:** Dave
+- John
+- Will
+- Carl

 ### Q: Which of the following films was Don Bluth both the writer, director, and producer for?
 - **Correct Answer:** All Dogs Go To Heaven
 - Titan A.E.